jupyter-server/jupyter-resource-usage/README.md

 jupyter notebook --ResourceUseDisplay.track_cpu_percent=True
 ```

-## Resources displayed
+## Resources Displayed

-Currently it only displays Memory usage (just RSS).
+Currently the server extension only reports memory usage (just RSS) and CPU usage.
 Other metrics will be
 added in the future as needed.

-The notebook extension currently doesn't show CPU usage.
+The notebook extension currently doesn't show CPU usage, only memory usage.

+## Contributing

+If you would like to contribute to the project, please read the [`CONTRIBUTING.md`](CONTRIBUTING.md).
+The `CONTRIBUTING.md` file
+explains how to set up a development installation and how to run the test suite.